DamithaSenevirathne/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 As the `Query` type is completed now, you need to define the `Mutation` type using remote methods.

-Let's define a remote method to add an entry to our datasource:
+Let's define a remote method to add an entry to our data source:

 ```ballerina
 remote function add(CovidEntry entry) returns CovidData {